cplett/cplett.github.io/page/xtb/1-sp.md

 The predicted energy difference of those two conformers with CCSD(T) is 1.4 kcal/mol.

-{% include warning.html content='GFN-FF and also GFN2-xTB might yield larger errors in conformational energies for electronically more complex systems and might fail to even predict the energetically lowest conformer.
-Thus, DFT refinment in such cases with, **e.g.**, CENSO is recommended for a reliable prediction.
+{% include note.html content='GFN-FF and also GFN2-xTB might yield larger errors in conformational energies for electronically more complex systems and might even fail to predict the energetically lowest conformer.
+In such cases, DFT refinment with, *e.g.*, **CENSO** is recommended for a reliable predictions.
-Another way to improve the performance of GFN-FF for ranking conformers is [ConfRank](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01524).'%}
+A way to improve the performance of GFN-FF for ranking conformers is [ConfRank](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01524).'%}

-It is also possible to adjust the accuracy for the SCC convergence of xtb with **--acc <REAL>** and the maximum number of iterations with **--iterations <Integer>**.
-The latter is especially helpful if the wavefunction does not converge within the default of 250 cycles, **e.g.**, when very large and electronically complex systems are treated.
+It is also possible to adjust the accuracy for the SCC convergence of xtb with `--acc <REAL>` and the maximum number of iterations with `--iterations <Integer>`.
+The latter is especially helpful if the wavefunction does not converge within the default of 250 cycles, *e.g.*, when very large and electronically complex systems are treated.
 However, if the SCC does not converge, it should be checked manually first before the number of iterations is increased as there might be systems that do not converge at all.
 More information on adjusting the SCC parameters can be found at the manual of [xtb](https://xtb-docs.readthedocs.io/en/latest/sp.html#accuracy-and-iterations).